DiChenB00747156/ProgrammingTask4/README.md

 ### Objectives

 1. Get a city from the user and return the current weather "Text" and the current temperature

-2. Based on the next 5 days of forecast find the following:
+Based on the next 5 days of forecast find the following:

-2.1 The day that has the highest temperature in the next 5 days of forecast 2.2 The day that has the lowest temperature in the next 5 days of forecast 2.3 If it will rain the next 5 days inform the user and tell him which day it will rain
+1.The day that has the highest temperature in the next 5 days of forecast 2.The day that has the lowest temperature in the next 5 days of forecast 3.If it will rain the next 5 days inform the user and tell him which day it will rain